-For our KECCAK functions we make a flat sponge claim with the same capacity used in the sponge construction.
+For our KECCAK functions we make a flat sponge claim with the same capacity as used in the sponge construction.
 This implies that for the claim to stand, the underlying function (permutation or transformation) must be constructed such that it does not allow mounting shortcut attacks that have a higher success probability than generic attacks for the same workload.
+We call the design philosophy of adopting a sponge construction using a permutation that should not have exploitable properties the hermetic sponge strategy.